-As the coronavirus (COVID-19) situation changes this website will be updated with the latest guidance.
+The coronavirus (COVID-19) situation is developing quickly and information will be updated with the latest guidance.
 Useful informationis available from the government and the NHS:

 - Latest information about the government response to coronavirus